-- 1. Buildings should have a distinct "base" at the ground level, using articulation and materials such as stone, masonry, or decorative concrete. - 2.
-The "top" of the building should be treated with a distinct outline with elements such as a projecting parapet, cornice, or projection.
+- 1. Buildings should shall have a distinct "base" at the ground level, using articulation and materials such as stone, masonry, or decorative concrete. - 2.
+The "top" of the building should shall be treated with a distinct outline with elements such as a projecting parapet, outward projecting cor-nice, or projection. - 3.
+Very large buildings should be designed to suggest a series of smaller buildings to add character and articulation.